skiyl9x/DevOps-CC21-demo/README.md

   - Statefulset
   - Secret

-I've choosed `nginx` with `php-fpm` for implemention the web application `WordPress`, becouse it's better for big loads and easier for settings like bot blocking via nginx, writting seo friendly URLs, load balancing.
+I choosed `nginx` with `php-fpm` for implemention the web application `WordPress`, becouse it's better for big loads and easier for settings like bot blocking via nginx, writting seo friendly URLs, load balancing.
 Also `nginx` uses less memory then `Apache`.
 Site data in files have been saved in `Persistent Volume`, that available for all nginx replicas.

 `Service` is used for port exposing and for setuping networking.